mclimlingan/local-first/readme.md

-this is some text in my readme
+this is text in my readme
+md is a markdown file

+here is more text